dodona-edu/dodona-edu.github.io/en/faq/accounts/index.md

 ## My name or email is wrong, how can I change it?

-Dodona automatically gets your name and email from the login provider (e.g. Smartschool) when you login.
+Dodona automatically gets your name and email from the login provider (e.g. Smartschool) when you log in.
 If you want to change your name or email, you should change it in Smartschool (or your other login provider).
 The next time you log in, Dodona will automatically update your name and email.

 ## I get a warning that my time zone is wrong, what should I do?